 Even just being mentioned on high-quality sites can give your brand a boost.
 When linking out to other websites, the choices you make regarding the page from which you link also impact the value you confer.
 This has to do with the page's authority, search engine accessibility, content, the anchor text you use, etc. In essence, if getting valuable backlinks, you should also reciprocate that when giving, although sometimes that is not the case, especially if your website is new.

 This largely depends upon the person doing SEO.
 Earning more than 10 backlinks a day is very impressive and valuable for your website traffic.
+However, too big of a spike in the number of backlinks may be considered unnatural by Google - a link spike.
+More details about how many links you should attain per day on Julian Goldie's blog.

 Earning backlinks is not as easy as it sounds.
 It is time-consuming, and new sites or those expanding their keyword footprint are likely to have a hard time figuring out where to start.
 That is where competitive backlink research comes in.
 It helps you see and gain insight into what your rivals are doing that many have helped them.